 Texture matters enormously.
 The most effective treats have a firm, crunchy texture that requires actual chewing.
 Avoid treats that are so soft your cat can swallow them whole, as these provide minimal cleaning action.
 Conversely, treats that are too hard might pose a risk to your cat’s teeth or cause digestive issues.

 Consider your cat’s preferences and dietary needs.
 Some cats prefer chicken flavors, while others might go wild for seafood options or tuna varieties.
-The key is finding a flavor your cat genuinely enjoys, as enthusiasm for the treat translates to more thorough chewing.
+The key is finding a flavor your cat enjoys, as enthusiasm for the treat translates to more thorough chewing.

 Size and shape also play crucial roles.
 Look for treats designed specifically for cats rather than generic pet dental treats.
 Feline-specific products are sized appropriately for smaller mouths and designed to encourage the right type of chewing action.